pquiring/javaforce/repo/debian/readme.txt

   gpg --gen-key
 Backup the ~/.gnupg/*.gpg files (pubring.gpg and secring.gpg)

-Then run update.sh to create the repo files and then upload everything to website that is specifed in javaforce.list
+Then run update.sh to create the repo files.
+Run rsync.sh to upload everything to the javaforce.sf.net website.

 To use the repo copy javaforce.list to /etc/apt/sources.list.d and copy javaforce.gpg to /etc/apt/trusted.gpg.d
-This is performed by the iso creation scripts.
+This is performed by the iso creation scripts or see install.sh.
-See install.sh